S&P says euro zone rating decision in coming days

 S&P said earlier this week that it would decide whether to downgrade 15 euro zone countries, including Germany and France, depending on whether an EU summit in Brussels on Thursday and Friday produced a convincing response to the debt crisis.

-With the exception of Britain, EU countries agreed at the summit to draft a new treaty creating a tougher fiscal regime and closer economic integration.
+With the excerption of Britain, EU countries agreed at the summit to draft a new treaty creating a tougher fiscal regime and closer economic integration.

 S&P's Carol Sirou told French radio BFM Business that the ratings agency would analyse the impact of the agreement on confidence in the economy and financial markets.